 To ensure the children's safety, at the beginning and end of the school day, they are asked to enter and leave the school site using the appropriate entrances and not through the car parks.
-Parents are requested not to bring dogs on to the premises or tie them to our fences.
-Dogs should be tied to the fence at the edge of the Green.
+Parents are requested not to bring dogs on to the premises.
+They may be safely tied up to the fence bordering the school grounds and the staff car park.